Amiel Courtin-Wilson: Art

 Like Trying to Coax A Lion Out of My Chest (2009) is a solo exhibition consisting of drawings and mixed media work.
 The images, originally in five years of journal entries, are enlarged on the walls of the Utopian Slumps Gallery.

 Death of a King (2014) is a single-screen installation curated by Joel Stern and Danni Zuvela as part of the Yoko Ono retrospective Yoko Ono: WAR IS OVER at the Museum of Contemporary Art Australia.
 Death of a King is a response to the Yoko Ono Film Script No. 4 Ask the Audience to Stare at the Screen Until It Becomes Black.

 The American Experiment (2015) is a solo exhibition curated by Gertrude Contemporary Art Spaces.
 Representing a collection of expanded fragments assembled over 17 years of filmmaking in the US, the exhibition comprises moving image installation, audio recordings and diagrammatic endeavours to find new graphic representations of cinematic structure.

-A single-channel video installation, Charles (2016) is a immersive portrait of a homeless man living on the streets of Oklahoma City.
+A single-channel video installation, Charles (2016) is an immersive portrait of a homeless man living on the streets of Oklahoma City.
 Charles won the Australian National Portrait Gallery's Digital Portraiture Prize.

 Breaking Waves (2016) is a two-channel video installation commissioned by the Melbourne International Arts Festival and exhibited at Ian Potter Museum of Art.

 Under the Wire (2016) is a three-channel video installation as part of a group exhibition at the Monash University Museum of Art commissioned by the Melbourne International Arts Festival.
 Other artists included in the exhibition included Bill Morrison, Rick Charnoski and Peter Knight.

 The Silent Eye (2016) is a feature-length single-channel work that charts the delicate collaboration between free jazz pioneer Cecil Taylor and Butoh performer Min Tanaka over three days in Taylor's Brooklyn home.
 The Silent Eye was commissioned by the Whitney Museum of American Art and curated by Jay Sanders and Lawrence Kumpf.

 Exquisite Corpse (2018) is a collaborative VR work created by BADFAITH, a VR collective consisting of Courtin-Wilson and Luci Schroder, Shaun Gladwell, video artist Daniel Crooks, Indigenous artist Tony Albert, Samantha Matthews, Natasha Pincus, and writer and futurist Dr Jordan Nguyen.

 Eden Eden Eden at 50 (2020) is a contribution to an international project celebrating the 50th anniversary of Pierre Guyotat’s eponymous 1970 text Eden Eden Eden.
 The project included a new film by Courtin Wilson in Melbourne, a reading by Philippe Parreno in Berlin, and a concert by Scott McCulloch in Tbilisi.